scriptnull/vishnubharathi.codes/source/_posts/context-with-value-pitfall.md

 k2 := favContextKey("k2")
 ```

-I would have expected it to be something like based on that last line from the docs
+I would have expected it to be something like this based on that last line from the docs

 ```go
 type favContextKey struct{}